cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

  <hr>

-## * (d).
-Skeleton
+>**d.
+Skeleton**

-Mockups were created for the various pages required.
-When They were tried, I wasnt comfortable with them all, So some did change to their final incarnation.
-I lerant that what looks good on paper does not always translate
+I created mock-ups for the site pages.
+However, when they were built and tested, I was not comfortable with all of them.
+So, some were changed to their final incarnation.
+From that, I learnt that what looks good on paper does not always translate

 | Index.| Page | Mock-up|Final|
 |-------|--------|------|-----|